 In the United States, there were 91,100 jobs for Brickmason or Blockmason in 2016.
 New jobs are being produced at a rate of 10.3% which is above the national average.
 The Bureau of Labor Statistics predicts 9,400 new jobs for Brickmason or Blockmason by 2026.
-The BLS estimates 9,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 9,000 job openings in this field each year.

 The states with the most job growth for Brickmason or Blockmason are Utah, Colorado, and Oregon.
 Watch out if you plan on working in Maine, West Virginia, or Vermont.
 These states have the worst job growth for this type of profession.

 Salary for a Brickmason or Blockmason

 The typical yearly salary for Brickmasons and Blockmasons is somewhere between $31,400 and $84,270.

 Brickmasons and Blockmasons who work in Illinois, New York, or Rhode Island, make the highest salaries.

 How much do Brickmasons and Blockmasons make in different U.S. states?

 What Tools do Brickmasons and Blockmasons Use?